hidny/AIClients/testOutput/testSimConsistence/readme.txt

 Average util (point diff) of playing the JH: 37.85636934826736 Sum of impact of simulation: 14823.7083333364 out of a possible 20000 (74.12%) END OF SIMULATION  PLAY: TEST: Michael plays the JH
+"

-These 2 sims got the same result but the expected point diff is only .30, so it was close and with less sims it could have gone differently
+These 2 monty carlo sim runs got the same result but the expected point diff is only .30, so it was close and with less simulations it could have gone differently.

+Explanation of "Sum of impact of simulation":
 I make unrealistic distributions of cards impact the avg less, so because some sims counted for less, I ended up dividing the total by 14823.7083333364 instead of the num simulations (20000)

+What good is this?
 I think these test cases are interesting because it might point to a different way of playing... and weaknesses in the hard-coded ai.

 It also suggests that I have work to do to improve the AI this monty carlo simulator is relying on.

 Good night!